 When it comes to the career world, the qualities valued by employers and employees are of particular importance.
 And what it takes to succeed in one leadership situation may not be quite the same in another setting or circumstance.

-Still, many different researchers agree that possessing certain traits does make it more likely that a person can potentially become a great leader.
+Still, many researchers agree that possessing certain traits makes it more likely that a person can potentially become a great leader.
 So what traits exactly are linked to strong leadership?

 Some Key Leadership Traits

-As you think about some of the leaders in life, whether it’s your manager at work or the politicians you vote for, you may find yourself wondering exactly what makes them suited to a leadership position.
+As you think about some of the leaders in life, whether it’s your manager at work or the politicians you vote for, you may wonder exactly what makes them suited to a leadership position.
 Some of the traits most commonly associated with great leadership include the following.